-To learn the liver transplantation community about the actual state of LDLT.T his meeting is also meant to foster the development of LDLT in the Western world and to expand it’s usage especially in the field of hepatobiliary oncology.
-Indeed LDLT represents the only modality to allow a substantial increase of liver allograft pool.
+To learn the liver transplantation community about the actual state of LDLT.his meeting is also meant to foster the development of LDLT in the Western world and to expand its usage, especially in the field of hepatobiliary oncology.
+Indeed LDLT represents the only modality to allow a substantial increase in liver allograft pool.

-To improve technical skills of every hepatobiliary surgeon in relation to biliary and especially vascular recontructions.
+To improve the technical skills of every hepatobiliary surgeon in relation to biliary and especially vascular reconstructions.

-To sensitize hepatobiliary surgeons for the potential of LT in the field of oncology.
+To sensitize hepatobiliary surgeons to the potential of LT in the field of oncology.

 Update the knowledge about